nus-cs2103-AY2122S1/tp/docs/team/chingh20.md

     * Difficulty encountered:
       * Thinking of ways for profit to be parsed and stored in a game entry given the structure of a game entry object, and making sure that it works well with other cash values, such as INITIAL_CASH and FINIAL_CASH.
-    * Take away:
-      * Should bring up questions early on.
-I think it would have been better if I brought up the questions of whether we should add profit as an attribute in GameEntry, or how we should handle it with the existing attributes INITIAL_CASH and FINAL_CASH early on.
-      Perhaps by doing so, we would have time to create new classes or think of better ways to handle profit.
     * Major PR: [Profit](https://github.com/AY2122S1-CS2103T-W13-3/tp/pull/106)